DavitEgoian/Text-to-Morse-Code-Converter/README.md

-# Text2Morse
+# Text to Morse Code Converter

-A lightweight Python utility that converts input text into Morse code sequences.
-Supports letters, digits, and common punctuation.
+A text-based Python program to convert Strings into Morse Code.

 ## 🚀 Features